 - Which seasonal items would be best to stockpile for other times of year?

-Unfortunately, too many people try to stockpile items during a crisis, and thus, not following the thrifty practice of building a stockpile at the lowest prices.
+Unfortunately, too many people try to stockpile items during a crisis, thus not following the thrifty practice of building a stockpile at the lowest prices.

 8. Shop Sales & Clearance